AVOIDANT TO SECURE ROADMAP: PART I

 The need to perfectly control outcomes or do exactly the right thing can get in the way of taking any action at all.
 Be alert to your perfectionism and that perfectionism can be the enemy of progress.
 Better to do something than nothing.
 Be kind to yourself and know this will take time and effort - unfortunately we can't just magic guilt away.
 The thing that matters is just is to be trying.
 If this whole process seems easier said than done, use self-compassion exercises to guide you through the healing process.
 Try this exercise to help heal shame and lead to self-forgiveness.

+Improving our life will ultimately come from learning to like ourselves, not from external fixes.
 Self-forgiveness provides a fresh start.
 Once you're no longer bogged down by the pain of the past, you can work on building yourself up.
 You likely have years of experience with negative self-talk, shame, and criticism, which as well as hurting you can get in the way of moving forward with your life, so it's time to turn things around.
 Research also shows that people with higher self-esteem have more satisfaction in relationships.
 Here are some practical ways to build self-esteem and help yourself create a secure attachment style (also check out Build Anti-Fragile Ego):

 1. Make yourself a priority